 So, hypothetically, let’s say you went a little over budget on your copywriter.
 Now you’re going to need to figure out another way to generate visitors without using paid methods like PPC or social media advertising.

-Luckily for you, today we’re going to teach you about a favorite source of organic (unpaid) traffic for inbound marketers: search engines.
+Luckily for you, today we’re going to teach you about a favorite source of organic (unpaid) traffic for inbound marketers: search engines and showcase why you need SEO friendly landing pages.

 Then we’re going to show you how you can capitalize on the more than one trillion searches that get typed into engines like Google every year.